Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

 \section{Prognostic Covariate Adjustment}

 At a high level, our approach to historical borrowing (which we call prognostic covariate adjustment) is to use the historical data to learn a prognostic model, then apply it to the trial to generate an additional adjustment covariate.
-Specifically, let $\mathcal M$ be some learning algorithm (e.g., a linear regression, random forest, deep neural network, etc.) which, when trained on our historical dataset $(\bm X', \bm Y')$, outputs a ``fit'' predictive model, $m: \mathcal X \rightarrow \mathcal Y'$.
+Specifically, let $\mathcal M$ be some learning algorithm (e.g., a linear regression, random forest, deep neural network, etc.) which, when trained on our historical dataset $(\bm X', \bm Y')$, outputs a ``fit'' predictive model, $m: \mathcal X \to \mathcal Y'$. {We assume throughout that the historical and trial data are statistically independent.
+This is natural since we already assume that the individual observations \textit{within} each dataset are independent, but does preclude scenarios where a subject present in the historical data later enters the trial, for example.}

-The treatment effect estimate we will use is consistent for any choice of prognostic model, so we can discuss the method in great generality without assuming the prognositc model takes a specific form or attains a certain level of predictive performance.
+The treatment effect estimate we will use is consistent for any choice of prognostic model, so we can discuss the method in great generality without assuming the prognostic model takes a specific form or attains a certain level of predictive performance.
 That said, it is particularly interesting to consider the ``best case scenario'' in which the historical data are representative of the trial control arm, i.e. $P(X',Y') = P(X,Y_0)$.
 It will be later be shown that the prognostic model that endows our estimator with minimum variance is the conditional mean, $m(X) = \E{Y_0|X}$, which is the same as $m(X') = \E{Y'|X'}$ in the best case scenario.
 Therefore, the construction of the optimal prognostic score involves estimating a function equivalent to the conditional mean of the outcome given the covariates in the historical sample of controls.
 As such, constructing the optimal prognostic model is a standard machine learning problem.
 In the results that follow, we make no presumption about the particular choice of $\mathcal M$.
-In the scenario we've described here, $m$ is a \textit{prognostic model} in the sense of Hansen \cite{Hansen:2008cw} because it represents our best guess as to the prognosis of subject $i$ given their covariates in the absence of the investigational treatment.
+We refer to $m(\cdot)$ as a \textit{prognostic model} and to the quantity $M_i = m(X_i)$ as the \textit{prognostic score}. \citet{Hansen:2008cw} defines the prognostic score as any quantity $f(X)$ which induces $Y_0 \perp X | f(X)$.
+In the literature, the prognostic score is often treated more informally as the expected value of the control outcome given the baseline covariates, which motivates our terminology here.